De Finetti theorems for easy quantum groups

 Consider a compact group $G \subset O_n$.
-By the Stone-Weierstrauss theorem, $C(G)$ is generated by the $n^2$ coordinate functions $u_{ij}$ sending a matrix in $G$ to its $(i,j)$ entry.
+By the Stone--Weierstrauss theorem, $C(G)$ is generated by the $n^2$ coordinate functions $u_{ij}$ sending a matrix in $G$ to its $(i,j)$ entry.
 The structure of $G$ as a compact group is captured by the commutative Hopf C$^*$-algebra $C(G)$ together with comultiplication, counit and antipode determined by

-Dropping the condition of commutativity we obtain the following definition, adapted from the fundamental paper of Woronowicz \cite{wor1}.
+Dropping the condition of commutativity, we obtain the following definition, adapted from the fundamental paper of Woronowicz~\cite{wor1}.